sprinkle-tool/sprinkle/README.txt

     ## Deployment defaults

     deployment do

       # how commands are run on the remote systems
-      delivery :capistrano
+      delivery :capistrano do
+        recipes 'deploy'
+      end

       # installer defaults
       source do
         prefix   '/usr/local'           # where all source packages will be configured to install archives '/usr/local/sources'   # where all source packages will be downloaded to builds   '/usr/local/build'     # where all source packages will be built end

     end

 Sprinkle is a work in progress and I'm excited to hear if anyone finds it useful - please feel free to comment, ask any questions, or send in any ideas, patches, bugs.
 All most welcome.

 Marcus Crafter <crafterm@redartisan.com>